Dems call on Trump to cancel Putin summit after Russian hacking indictments

 “President Trump should cancel his meeting with Vladimir Putin until Russia takes demonstrable and transparent steps to prove that they won’t interfere in future elections,” Senate Minority Leader Chuck Schumer said in a statement shortly after the announcement.
 “Glad-handing with Vladimir Putin on the heels of these indictments would be an insult to our democracy.”

+So did Rep. Adam Schiff, D-Calif., ranking member on the House Intelligence Committee.
+"Because it is abundantly clear that the President will not confront Putin on the charges laid out in this indictment and its predecessor, and in the wake of his disastrous visit with our allies, it is in the strong national security interests of the United States for the President to cancel any meeting with Putin," he said in a statement.

+Sen. Cory Booker, D.J. tweeted that the president "should cancel Monday's summit with Putin.
+If he doesn't and fails to confront Putin it's Presidential malpractice."

-And Sen. Mark Warner, D-Va., ranking Democrat on the Senate Intelligence Committee — which has been conducting its own probe of Russian meddling — told reporters at the Capitol Friday that "there should be no one-on-one meeting" between Trump and Putin.
+Some Democrats, such as Sen. Mark Warner of Virginia, the ranking Democrat on the Senate Intelligence Committee — which has been conducting its own probe into Russian meddling — and Rep. Dina Titus, D-Nev., said Friday that there should be no one-on-one meeting between Trump and Putin.

+Other Democrats, such as Sen. Bob Menendez, D-N.J., said Trump should still meet with Putin to deliver demands to the Russian leader that he turn over individuals named in the indictment, withdraw from Crimea and pressure Iran to leave Syria.

-House Minority Leader Nancy Pelosi, D-Calif., did not call for the meeting to be canceled, but said the president needed to use it to "demand and secure a real, concrete and comprehensive agreement that the Russians will cease their ongoing attacks on our democracy," she said.
+House Minority Leader Nancy Pelosi, D-Calif., said the president needed to use the meeting to "demand and secure a real, concrete and comprehensive agreement that the Russians will cease their ongoing attacks on our democracy," she said.
 "Failure to stand up to Putin would constitute a profound betrayal of the Constitution and our democracy."

-Rep. Dina Titus, D-Nev., tweeted that the indictment was “Yet another reason the President should not be meeting one on one with Putin.”

-Congressional Democrats applauded the announcement, saying the ongoing indictments continue to disprove the narrative promoted by President Trump that the Russia probe led by Special Counsel Robert Mueller is a “witch hunt.”
+Congressional Democrats applauded the announcement, including some directly affected by the 2016 presidential campaign.

-Rep. Debbie Wasserman Schultz, D-Fla., who resigned as DNC chairwoman in July 2016 after emails surfaced showing officials favored Clinton over Bernie Sanders, noted Friday that the committee was the first major target of the Russian attack on the U.S. She served as chairwoman during the cyberattack.
+Rep. Debbie Wasserman Schultz, D-Fla., who was DNC chairwoman during the cyberattacks, noted Friday that the committee was the first major target of the Russian attack on the U.S. She resigned as DNC chairwoman in July 2016 after emails surfaced showing committee officials favored Clinton over Sen. Bernie Sanders, I-Vt.

 Sen. Tim Kaine, D-Va., Clinton’s vice-presidential nominee, tweeted Friday that the indictments "prove, yet again, that hostile Russian actors targeted Americans with sophisticated crimes in 2016.
 This investigation must continue — unobstructed — to keep protecting Americans, safeguarding future elections, and holding criminals responsible for their actions.”

-The top Democrat on the House Judiciary Committee, Rep. Jerry Nadler, D-N.Y., said Friday “this is not a joke” and “this is no witch hunt."
+The top Democrat on the House Judiciary Committee, Rep. Jerry Nadler of New York, said Friday “this is not a joke” and “this is no witch hunt."

 “It is now obvious that any Republican still standing in the way of the special counsel’s investigation not only abets the obstruction of justice, but gives comfort to a foreign adversary,” he said.